aperry567/SSW690B/api/README.md

 Go here to use the swagger ui (http://editor.swagger.io) then go to the menu File -> Import URL and enter (http://35.207.6.9:8080/swagger.yaml)

 ## This is Tony
-Trying to fix the api #1
+Trying to fix the api #1 Worked!